What is a Public Adjuster?

-A public adjuster is a state licensed insurance professional that specializes in managing every aspect of an insurance claim on the behalf of the policyholder, claimant, or insured.
+A public adjuster is a state licensed insurance professional that specializes in managing every aspect of an insurance claim on the behalf of the policyholder (claimant, or insured).
 Public insurance adjusters provide services of negotiating or “adjusting” insurance claims.
-Public adjusters are a type of claims adjuster that are individually licensed and hired by the insurance policyholder.
+Public adjusters are a type of claim adjuster that are individually licensed and hired by the insurance policyholder.
 They represent the general “public” and “adjust” claims to effect settlements.

-More Details On What A Public Adjuster Is
+More Details On What A Public Adjuster Does

-Public adjusters, abbreviated PA’s, are also commonly referred to as a private adjuster, public claims adjuster, private claims adjuster, public loss adjuster, private loss adjuster, and public insurance adjuster.
+Public adjusters, abbreviated PA’s, are also commonly referred to as private adjusters, public claims adjusters, private claims adjusters, public loss adjusters, private loss adjusters, and public insurance adjusters.

 Many public adjusters previously worked for an insurance company.
 After years of working for an insurance company, many adjusters use their experience to flip to “the other side” and represent the public, meaning home and business owners instead of the insurance companies.
 These experienced public insurance adjusters know the tricks, tactics, and strategies used by insurance companies to reduce claims.
 Almost every good public adjuster is not only state licensed but also has years of experience working in the highly complex insurance industry.

 Your insurance company has its own team of adjusters.
 These adjusters are in charge of analyzing your claim after an incident.
 These adjusters have one responsibility: to protect the bottom line of the insurance company.
 They work on behalf of the insurance company.
 The goal of the insurance company is to pay you the lowest amount they’re legally obligated to pay.
 By hiring an experienced public adjuster, you’re getting someone “on your side” who can fight back against your insurance company and provide professional expertise to achieve a fair settlement for your loss.

 Understanding The Three Types of Insurance Claims Adjusters